TH3xACE/SUDO_KILLER/README.rst

 What version 2 of SK includes:
 -------------------------
-+ New checks and/or scenarios:
+  * New checks and/or scenarios
 	 1. CVE-2019-14287 - runas
 	 2. No CVE yet - sudoedit - absolute path
 	 3. CVE-2019-18634 - pwfeedback
 	 4. User Impersonation
 	 5. list of users in sudo group
-+ Performance improved
+  * Performance improved
-+ Bug corrected (checks, export, report,...)
+  * Bugs corrected (checks, export, report,...)
-+ Continous improvement of the way output presented
+  * Continous improvement of the way output presented
-+ New videos will be added soon
+  * New videos will be added soon
-+ Annonying password input several time removed
+  * Annonying password input several time removed
-+ New functionality:
-1. offline mode - ability to extract the required info from audited system and run SK on host.
+  * New functionality: offline mode - ability to extract the required info from audited system and run SK on host.

 =============
 Usage